kylerchin/adorabot/README.md

 - Member profiles / birthday / other information directory
 - Logging, anti-raid, verification, anti-spam, and small to large community safety features
 - Autoresponders, embeds, auto-react
-- Switching from storing everything in json to a highly compressed database in Cassandra, mapping CQL, creating a cluster and enabling the bot to be run off sharding
+- Anti QR Phishing block URL shorteners leading to `discord.com/ra` & ability to turn off Anti-qr code phishing.

-This bot is in beta, if you would like to contribute, open up an issue or Pull Request!
+If you would like to contribute, open up an issue or Pull Request!

 ## Development information